xoolive/traffic/docs/data_sources/flightplans.rst

 How to access flight plan information?
 ======================================

-:class:`~traffic.core.FlightPlan` are structures designed to parse flight plans in the ICAO format.
+A :class:`~traffic.core.flightplan.FlightPlan` is a structure designed to parse flight plans in the ICAO format.
 Access to such field may be complicated for non operational fellows, who may have access to different sources of data.

 EUROCONTROL DDR SO6 files
 -------------------------